 Cptsd is a common outcome and the resulting emotional flashbacks bring overwhelming feelings of depression, stress and anxiety.
 If one or both of your parents was a narcissist you will likely have low self-esteem and an impaired self-concept, not feeling good enough and unsure of who you are and what you stand for.
 You might also be experiencing guilt around reactive abuse – some of your behaviours in response to the abuse could have been wrong but were actually a result of years of being scapegoated.

 Most damaging of all, because narcissists are masters of projection you will carry toxic shame.
 That deep level toxic shame can last for a lifetime unless addressed.

 Narcissists can be ignoring and neglectful of your emotional and physical needs and then switch to seemingly attentive and loving behaviours.
 As a result confusion reigns, as well as guilt at standing up for yourself or criticising the narcissist, which becomes a barrier to healing and insight.

 The abuse leaves a void within that means you needily turn to other people for advice, love and support, totally relying on their approval and input, all the while never realising that the only true love and support that can validate, satisfy, sustain and empower you has to come from within; that you alone can provide all your emotional needs when you are finally ready to make that leap.

 Other impacts may include:

 Do you feel essentially defective at your very core?
 Not good enough?
 A failure in all or nearly all that you do?
 You cannot trust yourself or know whether to trust others.
-You find yourself making decisions that result in outcomes that seem to satisfy your need for self-punishment.
+You find yourself making decisions that seem to satisfy your need for self-punishment.